Find The Best Insurance

 If you aren’t able to receive financial aid because of an UTMA account or 529 plan, you may need to take out a student loan.

 529 plans offer robust tax advantages, since the earnings and withdrawals are not subject to federal income tax or even sometimes state tax.
 Additionally, depending on your state, you may be able to claim a state income tax deduction for contributions.
-(There are no federal income tax deductions.)
+(There are no federal income tax deductions for 529 plans.)